Introduction

 Udacity’s major goal is to “train the world’s workforce in the occupations of the future,” with 10 million students from 160 countries and 23k graduates.

-Unlike Udemy, it collaborates with business leaders to provide “project-based” online courses that help students develop the technical abilities that companies value the most.
-As a result, they only allow high-quality videos on their platform.
+Unlike Udemy, it collaborates with business leaders to provide “project-based” online courses that help students develop the technical abilities that companies value most.
+As a result, it only allows high-quality videos on its platform.

 Key Features